Astor63/BL2-Mods/Work In Progress/SMG Dahl Discord Solver/ReadMe.md

 ## What special with this weapon?

 - Both Version:
-  - Keep (almost) of all his Unique weapon specificity: very high firerate, variable burst-fire round, chance to shot two bullets for the cost of one ammo, etc... for more details, see [Borderlands Wiki](http://borderlands.wikia.com/wiki/Lascaux)
+  - Keep (almost) of all the Lascaux Unique Dahl SMG specificity: very high firerate, variable burst-fire round, chance to shot two bullets for the cost of one ammo, etc... for more details, see [Borderlands Wiki](http://borderlands.wikia.com/wiki/Lascaux)
-  - Initial damage reduced by 20%, but...
+  - Initial (too good) accuracy reduced, slower fireate, and slower reload, but...
     - FireMode modified to shoot the Pistol GyroJet Explosive Bullet.
     - The speed from the GyroJet Explosive bullet is 5x faster when fired by a SMG than a pistol (but it's still a lot more slower than a normal bullet fired by a SMG)
     - Chance  to shot two GyroJet explosive bullet simultaneously for the cost of one ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).